 - Perform procedures listed under daily and weekly lubrication and maintenance. - Inspect harrow to ensure all components are ready for the field.
 Check the frame for any signs of structural problems.
-Check all bearings for signs of seal damage or excessive wear. - Check unit over while operating at a low speed.
-Be sure that the tooling is working properly, bearings are not overheating, and there is no evidence of loose parts. - Read Operators Manual to familiarize yourself with all safety and operational procedures.
+Check all bearings for signs of seal damage or excessive wear. - Run unit at a low speed for several minutes while having the unit checked over.
+Check for proper operation of all tooling, overheating of bearings and excessive looseness or noise. - Look over Operators Manual familiarizing yourself with all safety and operational procedures.